verus-lang/verus/source/docs/guide/src/exec_spec.md

 The trusted macro currently supports a larger fragment of Verus, and is ideal for scenarios where the compiled code is not invoked in a verified project (e.g., testing specifications on example inputs).
+Skipping the proof generation sidesteps potential proof debugging in the compiled exec code.

 ## The `exec_spec!` macro